cuzzo/atom/README.md

 Presently, you'd be insane to use ATOM if you don't have a single set of templates for your entire app and a uniform way to display (or, in interview-keywords: a single page app).

 Presently, you'd be insane to use ATOM at all.
 It's a working draft and more of a thought expirement.
 Eventually, I do believe a better library will exist that sits between your CSS atoms and molecules.
-But ATOM is not perfect; it's not ideal; and it's hardly even usable (it doesn't yet support CSS3 selectors, for example.
-But support is planned *very* soon).
+But ATOM is not perfect; it's not ideal; and it's hardly even usable.
 It's more of an excuse to write a programming language than anything.
 And also to draw attention to better developers that something like this *might* be useful in a more general way.

 # Why The Middleman?